isomerpages/moh-agewellsg/pages/Strengthened Care Support.md

 <p>To strengthen support for frailer seniors and provide greater reassurance
 to family members, we are developing more options for seniors to receive timely and appropriate care right where they are.</p>
+<h4>Enhanced Home Personal Care (HPC+)&nbsp;</h4>
+<p>We are enhancing the home personal care services so that we can better
+support seniors to age-in-place in community, even as their needs increase.&nbsp;&nbsp;&nbsp;</p>
+<p>Under the HPC+ service, seniors can receive services to support their
+care in the community, such as assistance with showering and housekeeping.
+ It will also include a 24/7 technology-enabled monitoring and response element to detect falls and incidents, and provide timely support.&nbsp;</p>
+<p>MOH will progressively roll out HPC+ islandwide to better support more
+seniors.
+More information on the home personal care services can be found on the <a href="https://www.aic.sg/care-services/home-personal-care/" class="Hyperlink SCXW156099994 BCX8" rel="noreferrer noopener" target="_blank"><u>AIC website</u></a>.</p>
 <h4>Stay-in Shared Caregiving Sandbox</h4>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/photo%20for%20sandbox%20(2).jpg">